 If ever there was a topic that warranted a poem, it's love.
 And if ever there was an occasion to recite such romantic poetry, it's your wedding day.
 You may already have a piece in mind that holds sentimental value for you.
-Or you may be looking for examples of wedding poems so you can choose the perfect love themed verse, sonnet, or haiku.
-We won't pretend to know the difference between those types of poetry, but what we do now is that these are 16 of our absolute favorite wedding poems.
+Or you may be looking for examples of wedding poems so you can choose the perfect love-themed verse, sonnet, or haiku.
+We won't pretend to know the difference between those types of poetry, but what we do know is that these are 16 of our absolute favorite wedding poems.

 I Love You

 Not only for what you are,

 But for what I am when I am with you.

 Not only for what you have made of yourself,

 But for what you are making of me.

 the part of me that you bring out;

 putting your hand into my heaped-up heart

 And passing over all the foolish, weak things